MicrosoftDocs/customer-insights/ci-docs/audience-insights/enrichment-azure-maps.md

 1. Select **Next** to confirm the selection.

-1. Choose the **Customer data set**<!--note from editor: The Cloud Style Guide says this is one word.
-I made it so in the alt text for the image below, but I'm not pleased about it.
-It would be nice for the UI to follow the style.--> you want to enrich with location data from Azure Maps.
-You can select the **Customer** entity to enrich all your unified customer profiles,<!--note from editor: Comma suggested.--> or select a segment entity to enrich only customer profiles contained in that segment.
+1. Choose the **Customer dataset** you want to enrich with location data from Azure Maps.
+You can select the **Customer** entity to enrich all your unified customer profiles, or select a segment entity to enrich only customer profiles contained in that segment.

     :::image type="content" source="media/enrichment-azure-maps-configuration-customer-data-set.png" alt-text="Screenshot when choosing the customer dataset.":::